uaanchorage/GSoC/Alaskan-Season-of-Code.md

 This model is not new.
 We are only mimicking previous success stories such as [Xorg EVoC](https://www.x.org/wiki/XorgEVoC/) and [Season of KDE](https://mentorship.kde.org/sok/).

-If you are someone who did not get accepted into GSoC or did not apply to GSoC because of other reasons, you can contact us for potential collaborations under the Alaskan Season of Code.
+If you are someone who did not get accepted into GSoC or did not apply to GSoC because of other reasons, you can contact us for potential collaborations under the [Alaskan Season of Code](https://github.com/KathiraveluLab/Alaskan-Season-of-Code/).

-As we are just starting, please keep an eye open for further updates.